itsthatguy/switchboard-web/README.md

-# Switchboard Multi-Chat Service Client (pre-alpha)
+# Switchboard Multi-Service Chat Client (pre-alpha)

 Switchboard is built using a modular adapter system that allows you to integrate custom chat protocols with relative ease.
 Simply follow the 'Adapter Interface Requirements'.
 Switchboard and the client will handle the rest.